- Master of Science

 Nature of the Program

-Students in the AACSB accredited 30 credit-hour online MS in Human Resource Leadership are expected to develop skills including:
+Students in the AACSB accredited 30 credit-hour online MS in Human Resource Leadership are expected to be able to:

 In addition to the University’s academic and professional standards, students enrolled in a John Chambers College of Business and Economics master’s degree program must also abide by the following standards: